Skip to main content

 Resolving audio issues

-If you're experiencing audio issues:
+If you're experiencing audio issues on Telehealth:

 • Make sure that your volume isn't muted

-• Close any open media player (Spotify, Facebook, etc.)
+• Close any open media player (Spotify, Facebook, etc.), as they can control your speakers until they're closed

 • Clear your browser cache and reopen the site